Zeeeepa/xyops/docs/limits.md

 Notes:

-- Scope for workflows matches the workflow’s event; for ad‑hoc workflow node jobs, the queue scope includes the node ID.
+- Scope for workflows matches the workflow's event; for ad‑hoc workflow node jobs, the queue scope includes the node ID.
 - Works in tandem with `queue`: without a queue, jobs are aborted when the limit is reached.

 Example: